 Kailua Beach Park

-Kailua Beach Park is the other more popular beach in this Oahu area.
+Kailua Beach Park is the other more popular beach in Kailua Town.
 It is known for its competitive canoeing and extravagant fireworks display for holidays such as the Fourth of July.
-This beach park contains all the usual amenities like picnic tables, BBQ pits, and showers to rinse off in.
+This beach park contains all the usual amenities like picnic tables, BBQ pits, and showers to rinse off in, and there are plenty of Kailua Beach things to do for the entire family.

 You can cook out and have a nice picnic with your family and then get out into the water with kite surfing and kayaking to enjoy the crystal-clear waters.
 This is a great destination for families looking to spend all day at the beach without having to leave for food.
 Just throw some hot dogs and charcoal in the cooler for a fun-filled day!

-Kailua beach park is often picked over Lanikai only because of the added amenities and lifeguards on duty.
+Kailua beach park is often picked over Lanikai only because of the added amenities, including picnic tables and lifeguards on duty.
 This beach is also 2 and a half miles long.
 That gives you much more space to spread out when the area gets crowded.

-Kalama Park is another option for those who are looking for things to do in Kailua HI and wish to have park amenities mixed in with their beach day.
+Kalama Beach Park is another beach in Kailua Town Oahu for those who are looking for things to do in Kailua, HI and wish to have park amenities mixed in with their beach day.
 It is a popular choice for outdoor activities and sporting events.

-This destination contains tennis, basketball courts, and an inline skating rink.
-So, if you want to participate in activities that aren’t fully beach-related this is the best choice!
+At Kalama Beach, you’ll find tennis, basketball courts, and an inline skating rink.
+So, if you want to participate in activities that aren’t fully beach-related, Kalama Beach is the best choice!

 Best Places to Eat in Kailua